-- a) Provide for low-density residential uses in close proximity to public roads and avoid scattered or remote developments to minimize the need for municipal facilities or services.
-The rate of growth should not burden the community. - b) Provide for commercial uses along appropriate sections of Route 9.
+- 1. Provide for low-density residential uses in close proximity to public roads and avoid scattered or remote developments to minimize the need for municipal facilities or services.
+The rate of growth should not burden the community. - 2.
+Provide for commercial uses along appropriate sections of Route 9.
 Use either dedicated zones for individual parcels or an overlay designation for the location of such uses.
-Future commercial uses shall have a minimum lot area of two acres. - c) Recreational uses, whether commercial or non-commercial, shall be compatible with environmental and natural resources values of the area.
+Future commercial uses should have a minimum lot area of two acres. - 3.
+Recreational uses, whether commercial or non-commercial, should be compatible with environmental and natural resources values of the area.
 Such uses should also be suitably located for convenient and safe access and minimize impacts on adjoining residential areas.

-d) Provide for development of structures and uses such as private camps, residences, lodges and other structures or uses needed for the accessory use in addition to natural resource related businesses.
-These structures and uses shall not cause an adverse effect and meet required regulations and criteria for either permitted or conditional uses in remote areas as provided for in the bylaws.
+- 4. Provide for development of structures and uses such as private camps, residences, lodges and other structures or uses needed for the accessory use in addition to natural resource related businesses.
+These structures and uses should not cause an adverse effect and meet required regulations and criteria for either permitted or conditional uses in remote areas as provided for in the bylaws. - Assure that large, unfragmented interior forest blocks, connecting blocks, and physical landscapes remain unfragmented and the connections for species movement between these blocks remain.